JustSift/ReSift/README.md

 # ReSift · [![Build Status](https://travis-ci.org/JustSift/ReSift.svg?branch=master)](https://travis-ci.org/JustSift/ReSift) [![Coverage Status](https://coveralls.io/repos/github/JustSift/ReSift/badge.svg?branch=master)](https://coveralls.io/github/JustSift/ReSift?branch=master)

 > 👋 **Too many words?
-Head over to the [Quick glance](./quick-glance.md)** 👉
+Head over to the [Quick glance](https://resift.org/docs/introduction/quick-glance)** 👉

-**ReSift is a state management library for fetches** with the goal of giving your team a capable standard for fetching, storing, and reacting to data.
+**ReSift is a React state management library for fetches** with the goal of giving your team a capable standard for fetching, storing, and reacting to data.

 We like to think of ReSift as the [Relay](https://relay.dev/) of REST.
 ReSift is in the same class of tools as [Relay](https://relay.dev/) and [the Apollo Client](https://www.apollographql.com/docs/react/).
 However, ReSift does _not_ require GraphQL.